avclark/avclark.github.com/_posts/2012-10-24-when-enough-is-enough.md

 ---
 layout: post
-title: When Enough is Enough
+title: When Enough Is Enough
 sub: On contentment and the addiction of more.
 ---